 The Alexander Hamilton Institute for the Study of Western Civilization (AHI) will hold an open house on Sunday, April 24, 4:00-6:00 p.m.
 Resident Fellow David Frisk will speak at 5:00 p.m. on “Who Is Willmoore Kendall and What Should You Know about Him?”
+A generous grant from The Bertha and John Garabedian Charitable Foundation made this event possible.

 Dr. Frisk is completing a major intellectual biography of Kendall, a child prodigy who mentored William F. Buckley at Yale University and helped him found National Review.
 Kendall has been described as one of the most original political theorists in the history of the United States.
 In preparation for Sunday’s event, attendants are encouraged to read one of Kendall’s classic essays, “The Two Majorities.”